Hot Tub Water Clarifier: Your Guide to Crystal-Clear Relaxation

 Hot tub clarifiers tackle cloudy water, making your spa experience more enjoyable.
 Here's how to use them effectively.

-When to Use a Water Clarifier
+When Should You Use a Water Clarifier?

 Use a hot tub clarifier when you notice your water isn't as clear as usual.
 Cloudy water can happen because of lotions, oils, and other contaminants.